eshon/docs_umbrella/docs/Home.md

 2. cp .md files from `metarepo/<submodule>` to `metarepo/docs`

-3. manually review PR to `metarepo/docs` if accepted then:
+3. human: manually review PR to `metarepo/docs` if accepted then:

 4. copy changes from `metarepo/docs` to  `metarepo/<submodule>`